ytilotti/yoLoad/README.md

 # yoload
-A flexible loading jQuery plugin
+A flexible loader jQuery plugin.

+#### Use cases

+* Enhancing the waiting of user with a loader!
+* Create a loader on multiple ajax calling to waiting the end of calls.
+* Personalize your loader.

 #### Package Managers